philzook58/philzook58.github.io/_posts/2020-05-23-walk-on-spheres-method-in-julia.markdown

-I was vaguely aware that one can use a Monte Carlo method to solve the boundary value Laplace equation $latex \nabla^2 \phi = 0$ , but I don't think I had seen the walk on spheres variant of it before.
+I was vaguely aware that one can use a Monte Carlo method to solve the boundary value Laplace equation $ \nabla^2 \phi = 0$ , but I don't think I had seen the walk on spheres variant of it before.
 I think Crane's point is how similar all this is to stuff graphics people already do and do well.
 It's a super cool paper.
 Check it out.